skills17/euroskills-web-development-2023/src/modules/module-c/INSTRUCTIONS.md

 The MindReader API accepts a `multipart/form-data` field `image` and returns a JSON object with the recognized objects and their probabilities.
 The endpoint is synchronous and returns the result within a few seconds.

-The API requires a mapping of fields: The unified API you build should return `x`, `y` and `width`, `height` while the provided API returns `top`, `left`, `bottom`, and `right` for the bounding box.
+The API requires a mapping of fields: The unified API you build must return `x`, `y` and `width`, `height` while the provided API returns `top`, `left`, `bottom`, and `right` for the bounding box.

 **Billing:**

-The duration of the request should be used to determine how long it took and consequently update the billing.
+The duration of the request must be used to determine how long it took and consequently update the billing.

 **Specification:**